dthierry/k_aug/README.md

  * AMPL cannon recognize command line options
  *
 So far, hundreds of times tested.
-*k_aug* is part of the NMPC-MHE framework.
+*k\_aug* is part of the NMPC-MHE framework.
 Under BSD 3-Clause license.

-David M Thierry
+by David M Thierry